-The graphical user interfaces (GUIs) for WSJT and WSPR are written in Python.
-Most of the number-crunching in these programs is done in Fortran, and some system-level functions are implemented in C.
+The graphical user interfaces (GUIs) for WSJT-X, MAP65, and WSPR-X are written in C++ and use the Qt framework.
+Most of the number-crunching in these programs is done in Fortran, and some functions are implemented in C.

-Version 2 of MAP65, WSPR-X, and WSJT-X represent the most recent shift in WSJT-related programming practices.
-The GUIs for these programs are written in C++ using the open-source Qt framework.
-As with WSJT and WSPR, most of the number-crunching is done in Fortran.
+The GUIs for WSJT and WSPR are written in Python.
+As with WSJT-X, MAP65, and WSPR-X, most of the number-crunching is done in Fortran.

 Explicit Downloading InstructionsPresent and past versions of the source code for WSJT, MAP65, MAP65-IQ, and WSPR may be downloaded by using svn commands.
 For example, the latest revisions of source code for can be "checked out" with the commands